Geometry and arithmetic of geometrically integral regular del Pezzo surfaces: Introduction

 It is important to classify the geometrically non-normal case, because the geometrically normal regular del Pezzo surfaces are automatically geometrically canonical, i.e., the base change $X \times_k \overline k$ is a del Pezzo surface with at worst canonical singularities, and these have been classified \cite[Section 8]{Dol12}.
-Thanks to description of the geometrically non-normal case (\autoref{t-main-classify}) and the Sarkisov program for regular surfaces developed in \cite{BFSZ}, we prove the following rationality criteria of regular del Pezzo surfaces, which extend the work of Enriques, Segre, Manin, Iskovskikh and others (\cite{Enr97, Man66, Isk79, SD72, Sko93, SB92, Isk96}) to the (possibly non-smooth) geometrically integral case.
+Thanks to description of the geometrically non-normal case (\autoref{t-main-classify}) and the Sarkisov program for regular surfaces developed in \cite{BFSZ}, we prove the following rationality criteria of regular del Pezzo surfaces, which extend the work of Enriques, Segre, Manin, Iskovskikh and others (\cite{Enr97, Man66, Isk79, SD72, Sko93, SB92, Isk96}) to the (possibly non-smooth) geometrically integral case. {Recall that a surface $X$ over $k$ is {\em rational} if there exists a birational map $X \dashrightarrow \P^2_k$ over $k$.}